“Come be the night, sitting

 Be what you are…”

-Silence and song can be found at the foundation of many spiritual traditions.
-Finding stillness and becoming the silence, we come to know the profound, tender truths of our heart–we come to hear the whispers and the songs that have not been able to get through to us in our busy daily lives.
-Having the courage to open our mouths and hands to sing, chant, tone, drum, and play, we express the vital force of the creation through us–we come to see that each of us has something beautiful to say, even if we didn’t know it.
-Silence and song: these two polarities of the spiritual life complement, balance, and challenge each other in an elegant and satisfying way.
+Finding stillness and becoming the silence, we come to know the profound, tender truths of our heart—we come to hear the whispers and the songs that have not been able to get through to us in our busy daily lives.
+Having the courage to open our hearts, mouths, and hands to sing, chant, tone, drum, and play, we express the vital force of the creation through us—we come to see that each of us has something beautiful to say.
+Silence and song: these two polarities of the spiritual life compliment, balance, and challenge each other in an elegant and satisfying way.

 We will also spend some time working in potent and playful ways with what for many is the biggest block to creative expression and meditative exploration–the inner critic.
 Here the tools of psychodynamic therapy and spiritual inquiry can be invaluable in enlarging our meditative and creative capacities.